 Lesson Key: (U) = Understanding.
 (R) = Reading.
 (L) = Listening

 There is no need to define what a celebrity is, since most people are very well acquainted with this term.
-These are the people, who often appear on the screen of our TV, about whom we read in the newspapers, and whom we follow on the social networks.
-They are the idols the media and public relations have created.
+These are the people, who often appear on the screen of our TV, about whom we read about, and whom we follow on the social networks.

 1. Who are the most famous people in the world right now?